aleksandarskrbic/reactive-analytics-platform/README.md

-# Reactive Anaytics Platform - Quarkus Hackaton
+# Reactive Analytics Platform - Quarkus Hackaton

 Example of analytics platform that tracks user check-ins on specific locations and provides real-time dashboards backed by Quarkus, Postgres, Kafka-Streams, and RocksDB following reactive principles.